INFOM126-Automated-Software-Engineering/2048-groupe-07/CONTRIBUTING.md

 <!-- 4.
 [Code Style Guidelines]() -->
 <!-- 5.
 [Running and Testing the Project]() -->
 ## 🧑‍🤝‍🧑 Code of Conduct
-This project adheres to a Code of Conduct IL FAUT UN LIEN.
+This project adheres to a [Code of Conduct](https://github.com/INFOM126-Automated-Software-Engineering/2048-groupe-07/blob/main/CODE_OF_CONDUCT.md).
 By participating, you agree to uphold a welcoming, inclusive, and respectful environment.

 ## 🚀 How to Contribute